Evasilog/AnimalPedia/README.md

 <img src="https://user-images.githubusercontent.com/56198786/129361512-e8c18da5-cc82-4095-b3dd-cdcdf55963f3.jpg" width="200">

 # See also
-The application supports dark mode, which adapts to the operation of the device, can also be changed from the settings.<br>
+The app supports dark mode and automatically adjust to light or dark, based on your phone’s mode, otherwise the user can choose the mode manually from settings.<br>
 The following files are included:
-- AnimalPedia.apk: the apk file for immediate installation of the application on Android devices
+-  AnimalPedia.apk: the apk file for immediate installation
-- AnimalPediaDemo.mp4: a short demo of our application<br>
+- AnimalPediaDemo.mp4: a brief demo of our application<br>